kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

         image: vmdisks/fedora25:latest
 ```

-Note that a `registryDisk` is file-based and can therefore not be attached as a `lun` device to the vm.
+Note that a `registryDisk` is file-based and therefore cannot be attached as a `lun` device to the VM.

 ### emptyDisk

-An `emptyDisk` works similar like an `emptyDir` in Kubernetes.
-An extra sparse `qcow2` disk will be allocated and it will live as long as the VirtualMachine.
-Thus it will survive guest side VirtualMachine reboots, but not a VirtualMachine recreation.
+An `emptyDisk` works similar to an `emptyDir` in Kubernetes.
+An extra sparse `qcow2` disk will be allocated and it will live as long as the VM.
+Thus it will survive guest side VM reboots, but not a VM re-creation.
 The disk `capacity` needs to be specified.

 Example: Boot cirros with an extra `emptyDisk` with a size of `2GiB`: